Mohammed-Lashein/ITI-frontend-1-month-summer-training/library-project/readme.md

 }
 ```
 Now on calling `Book.remove()` in response to the `click` event, it will refer to the `Book` instance not the `button` element.
+_____
+### Create a sticky footer
+In my first attempt to create the footer, it was directly beneath the `div.books-container`, and when more content was added it was pushed with it.

+This isn't the kind of a good design.
+I inspected the source code from github and found the styles that the developer michalosman added.

+I wanted to learn more about these, so I searched online about how to create a sticky footer.
+I found [this question on stackoverflow](https://stackoverflow.com/questions/29069498/how-to-make-a-sticky-footer-using-css) which has exactly the same code used in this project.